cpappas18/cheatsheet/career and personal development.md

   <summary> Running between September and December </summary>

 * [DS4A/Women](https://www.correlation-one.com/data-science-for-all-women) is a virtual 7-week Data Science program for women that teaches you real-world data analysis skills  concluding with a team project, and lets you network and be matched with a mentor. **Runs Sep-Oct, :watch:**
+* [Facebook ABCS](https://diversity.fb.com/initiatives/in-our-communities/) is a workshop series where students review computer science concepts, learn crucial interviewing skills, and build their confidence by participating in mock coding interviews. **Runs Sept-Oct, :watch:**
 * [AI Launch Lab R&D Program](https://launchlab.ai/rd-program/) is a research and development program that has you working on a real-world AI projects. **Runs Sep-Nov, :watch:**
+* [MLH Fellowship](https://fellowship.mlh.io/#programs) is a 12-week learning program with 3 tracks to choose from. **Runs multiple batches a year, :watch:**

 </details>